arianrhodsandlot/retro-assembly-vendors/readme.md

 Then all RetroArch cores will be built and archived in zip format.
 All artifacts will be put inside a `dist` directory.

+In addition, RetroArch cores will be uploaded to [NPM](https://www.npmjs.com/package/retro-assembly-vendors) for further usage in Retro Assembly via [jsDelivr](https://www.jsdelivr.com), a public CDN service that can delegate access to NPM files.

 ## Credits
 + Upstream Emulators:
   + [beetle-lynx-libretro](https://github.com/libretro/beetle-lynx-libretro) Emulator for Atari Lynx.